 Good health is driven by what we do most of the time rather than by occasional indulgences.
 Here are five everyday habits that can make a big healthy difference.

 Fruit juice and soda are full of free sugar.
-One large glass of orange juice contains around 25 grams of free sugar, the WHO’s total recommended healthy daily intake (5% of calories)1.
-The same glass contains 150 Kcal, 8% of recommended daily calories, but it does little to sate hunger.
-Switching to water can cut daily calories by a third and eliminate a large chunk of free sugar consumption.
+One large glass (300 ml) of fresh orange juice contains around 25 grams of free sugar, the entire total daily amount recommended by the WHO (5% of calories)1.
+The same glass contains 135 Kcal, close to 8% of recommended daily calories, but because it has been stripped of the fruit’s fibre, it does little to satisfy hunger.
+Switching to water can cut daily calories by a quarter and eliminate a large chunk of free sugar consumption.

-Free sugar, a WHO definition2, distinguishes between the sugar in fruit, which is still in nature’s wrapper, and the sugar in processed foods and juice which quickly slides into the blood stream causing all sorts of health problems.
+Free sugar, a WHO definition2, distinguishes between the sugar in fruit, which is still in nature’s wrapper, and the sugar in processed foods and juice which comes with no filling fibre and quickly slides into the blood stream causing all sorts of health problems.

-Processed foods are often high in refined carbohydrates, salt, free sugar, saturated fat, and trans fat.
-These can be hard to spot and find their way into some breads, cereal bars, biscuits, cakes, ready-made meals, pre-made doughs, and processed meats.
+Processed foods are often high in refined carbohydrates, salt, free sugar, saturated fat and trans fat.
+These can be hard to spot and find their way into cereal bars, biscuits, cakes, ready-made meals, pre-made doughs and processed meats.

-3. Getting lots of unrefined grains, beans, pulses, vegetables and whole fruit
+3. Get lots of unrefined grains, beans, pulses, vegetables and whole fruit

 Fruit, vegetables and whole grains are full of vitamins, phytonutrients, fibre, protein and slow release carbohydrates.
 And they are low in saturated and trans fats, salt and free sugar.

 Unlike refined processed products, it is difficult to overeat these foods.
 They are highly filling for the calories they contain.
-For example one frankfurter has almost the same calories as a kilogram of cooked spinach.
-But the frankfurter has virtually no fibre, 17 times the saturated fat and only one third of the protein of its calorific equivalent in spinach.
+For example one easily consumed frankfurter has around the same calories as 900 grams of cooked spinach.
+But the frankfurter has virtually no fibre, 17 times the saturated fat and only round one third of the protein of its calorific equivalent in spinach6.

 Try substituting refined foods for whole ones.
 Swap white breads for grainy ones and white rice for brown rice.
 Most highly refined foods come with a high glycemic load.
 This means they cause the level of glucose in the blood to shoot up, something associated with high blood cholesterol and type two diabetes.